kanitsharma/elvish/readme.md

       .catch(err => reject(Msg.FetchError))
   })
 ```
-Only way to run Effects in an elf application is to return a tuple from the update function containing [ Model, Effect ].
+Only way to run Effects in an elvish application is to return a tuple from the update function containing [ Model, Effect ].

 ```javascript
   FetchData: () => [model, fetchUserData(model.url)],